What personal and health information do we collect and hold?

 How do we use or disclose your personal information?

-Personal information collected by the Private Fracture Clinic may be used or disclosed in the following instances:
+Personal information collected by The Fracture Clinic may be used or disclosed in the following instances:

 - for medical defence purposes

 - as required by law in instances of mandatory reporting of communicable diseases

 - necessary to lessen or prevent a serious threat to a patient’s life, health or safety or public health or safety, or it is impracticable to obtain the patient’s

 - to assist in locating a missing person

 - for the purpose the patient was advised during consult with the treating Doctor